IvanVeloz/nrf-devcontainer/README.md

 - `JLink`
   - if `"INSTALL_JLINK": "true"` is set the `"JLINK_PACKAGE_FILE": "JLink_Linux_V832_x86_64.deb"`
 file has to be
-available during build time in the `.decontainer` directory.
+available during build time in the `.devcontainer` directory.
 If it is set to `false` there will be dummy file created with the `initializeCommand`.
 Default is set to `false`.

 ### Commands